Upper Oyster Creek: A TMDL Project for Bacteria and Dissolved Oxygen

 - Final Monitoring Report for Bacterial Source Tracking

-Please e-mail us at tmdl@tceq.texas.gov, and reference the Upper Oyster Creek project in the subject.
+Please e-mail tmdl@tceq.texas.gov, and mention the Upper Oyster Creek project in the subject.
 Or call us at 512-239-6682.